harrykimpel/newrelic-azure-functions-teams-app/README.md

 1. An Azure Function that basically delivers a custom web app with an HTTP trigger
 2. The Microsoft Teams specification that can be configured using the built-in App Studio

 In general, this code could also live anywhere else.
 It does not need to be an Azure Function.
-This code could also be deployed to any local webserver that is available for the Microsoft Teams users.
+This code could also be deployed to any local web server that is available for the Microsoft Teams users.

 ## Azure Function
 The Azure Function can be created without any specific requirements to keep in mind.
 You can simply create a Function App and add a HTTP triggered function.
 The code used here is based on Node.js,m but you can actually also adopt it to any other language of your choice.